lsl-88/Epileptic-Seizures/README.md

 ## Overview
 This repository provides the source code for the classification of interictal, preictal, and ictal during an epileptic seizure event in Electroencephalogram (EEG) dataset.
 This framework first uses a hyperparameter search model to perform random search of wavelet transform hyperparameters.
-Using the optimal hyperparameters obtained during the random search, the classification task was performed using a full classification model.
+Using the optimal hyperparameters obtained during the random search, the classification task was performed using the full classification model.

 ## Getting Started
 ### Installation